david-fried/Worldwide-UFO-Sightings/README.md

 ### Front End
 Data from Flask API calls to the SQL database were sent to JavaScript files, which interacted with HTML and CSS files to produce visualizations.
 Each visualization was created using a JavaScript Leaflet or D3 library.

-Below is a code snippet from the javascript file used to produce the scatterplot ('static/js/app.js') in conjunction with the corresponding html ('d3.html') and CSS files: 'static/css/d3style', 'static/css/d3style1', and 'static/css/d3style2.'
+Below is a code snippet from the JavaScript file used to produce the scatterplot ('static/js/app.js') in conjunction with the corresponding html ('d3.html') and CSS files: 'static/css/d3style', 'static/css/d3style1', and 'static/css/d3style2.'

                 // Retrieve data from the SQL database and execute everything below d3.json("http://127.0.0.1:5000/d3data").then(function(ufoData, err) {